tacofoundation/specification/README.md

 | `overview`   | `"none"` | No OVERVIEWS MUST be generated                           |
 | `predictor`  | `"yes"`  | Enables predictor for better compression ratios          |

+#### Precomputed Histogram information

+Many preprocessing tasks in remote sensing and machine learning workflows require an understanding of histogram statistics.
+For example, normalizing pixel values between the 2.5th and 98.5th percentiles (p2.5 and p98.5) is a common practice to minimize the influence of outliers.
+Other typical applications include contrast stretching to enhance image visual quality and adaptive thresholding for feature detection based on intensity distribution.

+Generating histograms across all samples in a dataset requires a forward pass through the entire data, which can be computationally expensive, especially for large-scale or nested datasets.
+While tools like GDAL provide commands such as `gdalinfo -hist -approx_stats -json` to extract histogram metadata directly from images, this approach still necessitates reading all metadata before accessing the actual statistics, limiting efficiency in streaming scenarios.

+To overcome this limitation, we propose a new method for streaming datasets within TACO.
+Because TACO enforces that all samples share the same metadata schema and nested structure, we store precomputed histograms as TORTILLA with `special` TOG files.
+It is special because instead of the typical `tile=True` setting used for raster data, we save histograms with `tile=False`, storing them as stripped GeoTIFFs optimized for sequential reading.
+To simplify processing, histograms are standardized to a fixed width of 100 bins.
+The dataset values used to compute these histograms are normalized linearly between the global minimum and maximum of the dataset, then scaled to the 0–255 range.
+This quantization reduces precision but facilitates compact storage and efficient transmission.
+The primary goal is not to preserve absolute precision but to provide consistent, comparable histogram representations for normalization and statistical analysis.
+Utilizing this metadata, the TACO reader API can efficiently provide non-parametric statistics and histograms to users at the sample, subset, or entire dataset level.